Jacobson Memorial Hospital Care Center

 The people portray members of our communities

 Jacobson Memorial Hospital Care Center has conducted a Community Health Needs Assessment.
-To view an implementation strategy planning report outlining the top community health needs, click here.
+To view the report summarizing the assessment's findings and the community's top health needs, click here.